 Set sail for the wild and grandiose landscapes of Kimberley, following this exceptional PONANT itinerary.
-From Broome to Darwin, embark aboard Le Lapérouse for a 14-day expedition cruise.
+From Broome to Darwin, embark aboard Le Lapérouse for an 11-day expedition cruise. to one of the last unspoiled regions on the planet.
+In one of the most picturesque parts of the region, the Hunter River, you will see wild mangrove forests where saltwater crocodiles live along with many species of birds.
 The highpoint of this cruise will undoubtedly be the discovery of the King George River and the majestic Twin Falls, the highest falls in Western Australia.
-Le Lapérouse will take you along one of the most spectacular coasts in the entire region.
-With their falls, abrupt gorges, savannah, desolate mountain chains and incredibly rich seabed, the wild lands of Kimberley are the promise of an exceptional adventure.
+You will also visit Collier Bay, where you will be able to admire the Montgomery Reef, home to vast expanses of lagoons and immense coral reefs.Le Lapérouse will take you along one of the most spectacular coasts in the entire region.
+With their falls, abrupt gorges, savannah, calm waters and desolate mountain chains, the wild lands of Kimberley are the promise of an exceptional adventure.

-• Join our highly qualified local expedition team.
+• Join our highly qualified local expedition team

-- Enjoy regular Zodiac® outings & shore visits to get close to Kimberley nature.
+• Enjoy regular Zodiac® outings & shore visits to get close to Kimberley nature

-- Discover billions of years-old landscapes & ancient rock art.
+• Discover billions of years-old landscapes & ancient rock art

-- Listen to stories of the dreamtime from the oldest continuous culture on the planet.
+• Listen to stories of the dreamtime from the oldest continuous culture on the planet

-- Explore pristine mangrove environments, home to the world’s largest living reptile.
+• Explore pristine mangrove environments, home to the world’s largest living reptile

-- Witness unique tidal phenomena such as the Horizontal Falls.
+• Witness unique tidal phenomena such as the Horizontal Falls

-The Lacepede Islands are Western Australia’s most important breeding habitat for Green Turtles, and have been named by BirdLife International as an Important Bird Area (IBA).
-Join your expedition team for a guided zodiac tour to view the prolific wildlife.
+The Lacepede Islands are Western Australia’s most important breeding habitat for Green Turtles (Chelonia mydas), and have been named by BirdLife International as an Important Bird Area (IBA).
+The breeding colony of Brown Boobies is possibly the largest in the world.
+Up to 20,000 Roseate Terns have also been recorded here.
+Other birds breeding on the islands include Masked Boobies, Australian Pelicans, Lesser Frigatebirds, Eastern Reef Egrets, Silver Gulls, Crested, Bridled and Lesser Crested Terns, Common Noddies, Pied and Sooty Oystercatchers.
+Join your expedition team for a guided Zodiac® tour to view the prolific wildlife.
 Due to the sensitive nature of the environment, landings are prohibited on the Lacepede Islands.

 Careening Bay was named by Lieutenant Phillip Parker King after his ship, HMC Mermaid, was careened there during his third voyage of discovery in 1820.
 The ship’s carpenter carved the name of the vessel and the year into a conspicuous boab tree.
 The famous boab tree is now 3 metres wide and National Heritage listed.
 A reminder of a by gone era of exploration!